bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 - After changing the owner to bob and exporting the LD_PRELOAD again in my user account, the expected sleep function was called.
 Bob and mchughb id's differ so the countermeasure was applied.

 ## System() vs Execve()
 ### it is risky to use system() in a privaledged pogram becuase it invokes a shell to execute commands.
-On the other hand, execve() does not invoke a shell and is therefore safer to use.
+On the other hand, execve() does not invoke a shell and is therefore a safer alternative.

 ![catall.png](../images/catall.png)
 - This program provides privaledged cat access to files that a normal user cannot read.
 It either uses system() or execve() to execute the cat command.

 ![system_rm.png](../images/system_rm.png)
 - I then made catall.c a setUID program and tried to read a file mchughb did not have read access to.
 The program was not able to read the file due to the countermeasures in place that check the EUID vs the RUID.
 The catall program is setUID so it has a EUID of 0 but when trying to run it as mchughb the os compared my non-root RUID with the EUID of catall and de-escalated priveladges.
-Therefore if another user like bob would not be able to remove a file that is not writable to them
+Therefore another user like bob would not be able to remove a file that is not writable to them.

 ![exceve.png](../images/execve.png)
 - I then commented the system() call and uncommented the execve command.

 ![catall_execve_setUID.png](../images/catall_execve_setUID.png)
 - Then, I made the catall program root owned and a set-UID program again.
-This execve call is much more secure than the system() call so a bad actor would not be able to execute unwarrented commands.
-Execve() does not use a shell to execute so there is no way a user could get their commands to be executed.
+This execve call is much more secure than the system() call so a bad actor would not be able to execute unwarranted commands.
+Execve() does not invoke a shell so there is no way a user could have their commands executed.

 ## Capability Leaking
 ### After a set-UID program's privaledge is revoked, bad actors may still be able to execute unwanted commands via capability leaking.
 If a file descriptor is not closed in a program, then a user can inject commands into the file descriptor to exectute unwanted actions.